Cottage Law & Vacation Home Planning

 The word “cottage” conjures up nostalgic visions of a small rustic home on a body of water where family and friends have spent fun-filled days creating memories over many years.
 It could actually be any home or property that a person wants to keep in the family after they are gone.
 The goal of vacation home succession planning is to establish a legal entity that keeps the vacation home in the family over multiple generations without causing family discord.

 Why do vacation home planning?

-We will work with you to develop short and long term strategies for your vacation home as part of your overall estate plan.
+Our experienced estate planning attorneys at THK Law, LLP work with you to develop short and long-term strategies for your vacation home as part of your overall estate plan.
 Having a succession plan in place for your vacation home will avoid real estate surprises for your heirs and preserve family harmony.

 Call 574.232.3538 for an appointment to discuss your options for keeping your vacation home or cottage in your family for future generations.

 The information on this website is for general information purposes only.
 Nothing on this site should be taken as legal advice for any individual case or situation.
 This information is not intended to create, and receipt or viewing does not constitute an attorney-client relationship.